This post is long overdue! I did this course in July of this year, I posted the photos on Flickr and never got round to writing about it.

 In this case the plate is a piece of paper with some paper cut up to make a pattern.
 It looks really basic but the result is beautiful.

 So the plate is placed directly on the rollers.
 The paper is then placed on top of this – rolled over the ink block – picks up the ink from the block underneath and takes the impression from the plate.

 If you look at picture 5 where the acetate is put on – the paper is placed in the same position – under the metal clips – and then you roll the press.

 So here is my plate – surprise, surprise its a feather 🙂

 We weren’t too sure how this would turn out because it had not been tried before.
 I attached it to the acetate with PVA which was little tricky.

 Very pleased with the result.
 Angie was very surprised at the fine detail picked up by the feather.
 As always it was a really enjoyable course at UWE, great tutor with a lot of patience, extremely knowledgeable and excellent facilities.
 I would thoroughly recommend it.

 One thing I really like about the process is – for every print you take the ink gets more and more faded.
 At the end you are left with an impression on the block of your image.

-You can then remove the plate and take a print from the block alone which gives a lovely subtle affect – below.
+You can then remove the plate and take a print from the block alone which gives a lovely subtle affect below. – a Ghost Print.

-2015 courses have not been all published yet but I suppose I will be back again like a bad penny.
+2015 courses have not been all published yet but I am sure I will be back again.
 I’ve been going there since 2006 and have managed to do a course almost every year.
-There is a running joke that they’ve run out of courses for me to do 😉
+There is a running joke that they’ve run out of courses for me to do.